uw-dims/dims-tp/source/testidentification.rst

   performed manually by a tester against the Client user interface, which will verify that data requested by the Client matches the expected output.

 * System tests - the Web Application will be tested as part of the system end-to-end testing.

 .. note::

     Need more info on what our end-to-end testing will look like and how the web application can participate in that.

 ..

+.. _dwaclasses:

 Test Classes
 ^^^^^^^^^^^^